 - 54% don’t know the preferred place in the home to install a carbon monoxide detector (the Consumer Product Safety Commission suggests a detector outside of each separate sleeping area).

 - More than half of homeowners (54%) don’t know that the clothes dryer can be a source of carbon monoxide; 25% don’t know that that fireplace also can be a source.
 Other potential sources include gas water heaters, gas ranges, charcoal grills, gas space heaters and wood burning stoves.

 - Over one third of homeowners (34%) don’t have or are not sure if they have a carbon monoxide detector in their home; 41% say they never swap out their carbon monoxide detector, or they aren’t sure how often it is changed.

 Determine your home’s CO risk

-With a routine home comfort analysis, Service Experts Heating & Air Conditioning in Roanoke can help keep your family safe this winter.
-Visit ServiceExperts.com/CO-Safety, call 540-302-8645 or use our online scheduler to set up an analysis of CO and other dangerous indoor air pollutant levels.
+With a routine home comfort analysis, Service Experts Heating & Air Conditioning in Roanoke could help keep your family safe this winter.
+Visit ServiceExperts.com/CO-Safety, call 540-302-8645 or use our online scheduler to set up an analysis of CO and other harmful indoor air pollutant levels.